tmtmtm/bashible/README.md

 var DOMAIN

 @ Calling another blebook with timeout
-  - timeout 2 call './another.ble'
+  - as myuser call './another.ble'
 ```

-If the another.ble uses the variable $DOMAIN, it might not be present
+In the example, another blebook is called via sudo.
+If it uses the $DOMAIN, it will work
-unless explicitely declared.
+(sudo usually clears environment, but $DOMAIN will be copied by bashible).

+Finally it's good to always explicitly list used variables, because empty values may be evil in Bash.

 ##### unless 'EVALUATED STRING' COMMAND ...